- Is it possible to guarantee reproducibility in single node cluster?

 Reproducible requirements for single node cluster are met.
 (See above.)

-The cluster configuration is the same.
+The cluster configuration is the same:

 - Clusters must have the same number of nodes.

-The model training is triggered from the leader node of the cluster.
-(See note below.)Note: When H2O is running on Hadoop, the leader node is automatically returned by the h2odriver as the node that the user should connect to.
+Note: When H2O is running on Hadoop, the leader node is automatically returned by the h2odriver as the node that the user should connect to.
 In multi-node deployments of Standalone H2O, the leader node has to be manually identified by the user.
 Flow users can easily check whether they are connected to the leader node by opening Cluster Status (from the Admin menu) and checking that the first node has the same IP address as they see in their browser’s address bar.

 - How deterministic is GBM?

 As long as criteria for reproducibility is met (see above), GBM is deterministic up to floating point rounding errors (out-of-order atomic addition of multiple threads during histogram building).

 - What are the best practices to ensure reproducibility?

 When building a model the user should perform the following steps to make sure the model can be reproduced in the future:

 - Save any script used to pre-process the data before model training.
 In the event that you will need to reproduce your model, it is important to save the steps used to create the training data.
 This information should include how the data is imported into the H2O cluster and whether any data types have been modified (i.e., was a numeric column converted to categorical).